 Klay Thompson: Efficiency in Motion

-Klay Thompson continued his hot start to 2019 with a 44-point performance against the Los Angeles Lakers.
-It was his second 40-point game in seven games, and in Klay-like fashion, set a new NBA record for most 3-pointers in a row to start a game when he went 10-10 from beyond the arc.
-The Splash Brother recorded his previous 40-point performance against the visiting New York Knicks on January 8th, finishing with 43 points on 7-of-16 from deep.
-High-scoring games like these are always nice, but a closer look at his numbers reveals just how productive the eight-year veteran was on Monday.
+In January alone, Thompson recorded two 40-point performances, the first of which came against the visiting New York Knicks on January 8th where he finished with 43 points on 7-of-16 from deep.
+Just six games later, he came back with a 44-point performance against the Los Angeles Lakers on January 21st, and in Klay-like fashion, set a new NBA record for most 3-pointers in a row to start a game when he went 10-10 from beyond the arc.
+High-scoring games like these are always nice, but a closer look at his numbers reveals just how productive the eight-year veteran was throughout the 2018-19 campaign.

 Thompson dribbled the ball eight times on his 17 field goals against the Lakers.
 He missed fewer shots than he dribbled!
 While playing the Knicks, he only had to dribble the ball four (yes, just FOUR) times the whole game.
 On top of that, he never went to the free throw line in either game.
 The Warriors’ ability to screen off the ball, move, and pass simply let Klay be Klay.